ampas/aces-docs/docs/system-components/output-transforms/technical-details/display-encoding/index.md

 ## Overview

-The display encoding step prepare the colorimetry from the rendering portion of the Output Transform for the expected decoding operators of a given display.
-Colorimetry is encoded relative to the selected color gamut (i.e. color primaries and white chromaticity) of the display and using the inverse EOTF.
+The display encoding step prepares colorimetry from the rendering portion of the Output Transform so that it will produce the expected result after the signal is decoded by a display.

+Colorimetry is encoded relative to the configured color gamut (i.e. color primaries and white chromaticity) of the display and using the inverse EOTF.

 ## Primaries and White Chromaticities
-[Graphics of primaries]
+[Placeholder: Charts with various display primary sets]

 ## Inverse EOTF